Skip to content

 • Document custom configurations

-1. Designated tester tries update first
+• A designated tester tries the update first

 2. Version Synchronization

-• All team members on same version
+• Keep all team members on the same version

-• Document required version in README
+• Document the required version in the README

 3. Communication Strategy